foderking/VinePlus/VinePlus.Web/README.md

 ## Tables
 - [ ] add indexes on `posts.created`,`creator->>'Text'`.
 - [ ] remove unnecessary columns in queries
+- [ ] improvements for search

 ## Features
 - Viewing posts, threads, and blog made by a specific user
 - Viewing deleted posts
 - Sorting forums by number of posts, views, and date created
+- Viewing posts, and threads by deactivated user
+- full text search with filtering by user